Converse Barrier Certificates for Finite-time Safety Verification of Continuous-time Perturbed Deterministic Systems

-If there exists a time-dependent barrier certificate satisfying \eqref{Finite_safe}, the system \eqref{sys} is safe over the time horizon $[0,T]$.
-However, the converse problem remains unanswered.
-That is, if the system \eqref{sys} is safe over the finite time horizon $[0,T]$, is there a time-dependent barrier certificate $v(\bm{x},t)$ that satisfies \eqref{Finite_safe}?
+The proof of Proposition \ref{prop1} is shown in Appendix A. However, the converse problem remains unanswered.
+That is, if the system \eqref{sys} is safe over the finite time horizon $[0,T]$, is there a time-dependent barrier certificate $v$ that satisfies \eqref{Finite_safe}?
 In this paper, we will give a positive answer to this question.